cznewt/architect-api/README.rst

 data endpoints and subject them for further analysis.
 We can define queries for quantitative data or time-series in Document component.

-Currently supported monitoring services are:
+Currently supported time-series databases are:

 * Graphite
 * ElasticSearch